swyddfa/esbonio/code/README.md

 The Esbonio extension integrates the [`esbonio`](https://pypi.org/project/esbonio/) language server into VSCode.

-The `esbonio` language server aims to make it easier to work with [Sphinx](https://www.sphinx-doc.org/en/master/) documentation projects by bringing IDE-like features to your documentation experience.
+The `esbonio` language server aims to make it easier to work with [Sphinx](https://www.sphinx-doc.org/en/master/) documentation projects by proving IDE-like features to your reStructuredText and Markdown files.

 ## Features